 Patients from both groups continued into a second year of the trial, with the placebo patients put on active wheat OIT, but at a higher dosage.

-Among the group that spent two years on active treatment at the lower dose, 30 percent (seven of 23 kids) achieved desensitization, which study co-author Dr. Anna Nowak-Wegrzyn of Mount Sinai defined as the ability to consume a “dose” of 4,443 milligrams of wheat protein.
+Among the group that spent two years on active treatment at the lower dose, 30 percent (seven of 23 kids) achieved desensitization.
+Study co-author Dr. Anna Nowak-Wegrzyn of Mount Sinai defined as the ability to consume a “dose” of 4,443 milligrams of wheat protein.

 As well, 13 percent (three participants) were able to able to pass a significant oral food challenge after being told to stop consuming their wheat doses for eight to 10 weeks.
 This process of being able to stop a food and restart it without a reaction is called “sustained unresponsiveness.”